What is the best way to judge the success as a writer?

 Without a doubt, my most successful book to date for me has been Louis.

-The reason is that I just had to write this story about a man who helped shape my understanding of the world around me as a young boy.
+I just had to write this story.
+It is about a man who helped shape my understanding of the world around me as a young boy.

 That he had died forty years before I finally wrote it gave me a sense, in an abstract way, of saying thank you to him.